 For areas that are more heavily soiled, use the above procedure before then sponge mopping the area with a 3% solution of household ammonia in hot water.
 When this has been completed, rinse the area thoroughly with warm water.

 Stains and other blemishes

-The first rule is promptness.
-It is always easier to clean up a fresh spill than one that has dried and hardened.
-Remove any solid or paste-like deposit with a spatula or table knife.
-Blot up excess liquids with paper towels, a clean cloth, or a dry absorbent, such as kitty litter or fuller’s earth.
+The most important element to remember is promptness, since it is infinitely easier to clean up a fresh spill than to remove a stubborn blemish once it has dried, hardened, and “set in.”
+Solid or paste-like deposits can be removed with a plastic table knife or spatula, while excess liquids can be blotted up with paper towels, a clean cloth, or a dry absorbent, such as kitty litter or fuller’s earth.
 Dry absorbents can then be swept or vacuumed up afterwards.

-Synthetic fibers have good resistance to staining.
-However, it is important to realize they are only one part of a sophisticated system of various components designed for overall performance.
-Some cleaning agents safe for the face fibers can be harmful to other components of the turf system.
-Therefore, cleaning agents are grouped into two sets, one of which can be used in liberal amounts directly on the turf surface, and the second of which should only be applied by rubbing a cloth soaked in the cleaner in order to minimize penetration of possible harmful agents below the turf surface.
-In the first group of cleaners which generally can be applied without any special precautions are the following:
+SYNLawn’s synthetic grass fibers possess a high resistance to staining.
+However, it is still crucial to realize that they are only a single part of a multifaceted system that features various components that have been designed to offer optimal performance.
+In other words, while some cleaning agents are safe for the top fibers, these same products can also end up damaging the other components.
+Cleaning agents are consequently grouped into two sets, one of which can be used in liberal amounts directly on the turf surface, while the second should only be applied by rubbing a cloth lightly soaked in the cleaner, in order to minimize the saturation of potentially harmful agents below the turf’s top layer.

 - “Simple Green”, a bio-friendly cleaner.
 Follow the manufacturer’s instructions.

 - A three (3) percent solution of ammonia in water may be used in lieu of household detergent for more stubborn stains.

 - Do not use cleaners that contain chlorine bleaches or caustic cleaners (ph above 9) or highly acidic cleanses (ph below 5).